Duncan Barber

-Group Captain Duncan Roy Barber, OBE, FRAeS (born April 1945) is a Welsh businessman, RAF ambassador, and founder of Aircraft Maintenance Support Services.
+Duncan Roy Barber, OBE, FRAeS (born April 1945) is a Welsh businessman, RAF ambassador, and founder of Aircraft Maintenance Support Services.

 Aircraft Maintenance Support Services

 In 1978, Barber founded Aircraft Maintenance Support Services (AMSS), which has since become one of the largest family-run enterprises in Europe, and specialises in the design and manufacture of military and civilian aircraft Ground Support Equipment.
 Throughout his forty year tenure of the company, Barber formed partnerships with the likes of the Royal Australian Air Force, the US Department of Defence, the Japanese Defence Agency, NATO, the United Nations, BAE Systems and Boeing.
 The client portfolio comprised major airlines, including British Airways, United Airlines, Korean Air and Etihad.

 In an interview, Barber stated AMSS's "origins lie in the Port Talbot-based heating and refrigeration business his father started".

 Referring to his father, Barber explained:

 He was responsible for looking after Benson heaters and working with him, on these, led to my winning a contract to heat a hangar at Rhoose Airport which was used by Cambrian Airways.
 I had wanted to become involved with aircraft and aero engines and it provided me with the introduction to the world of aeronautics.
 Within a short space of time I was heating hangars in several regional airports, which was a vastly different experience to the daily job of repairing fridges.